flber/Pillar/README.md

 [values]
 latest_length = 15
 ```
-Pillar takes all .gn files in the `marble_path` directory and parses them into html, templating them with the templates in the `template_path` directory, and outputting the html to the `html_path` directory.
+Pillar takes all .gn files in the `granite_path` directory and parses them into html, templating them with the templates in the `template_path` directory, and outputting the html to the `html_path` directory.
 Before the html is saved to the html directory, each page is passed through all the scripts in the `plugin_path` directory (see the [extensions](#Extensions) section).

 The `latest_length` parameter is currently not used, but was originally intended to control the length of the list of latest pages (see the [extensions](#Extensions) section for more information on how extensions are currently handled).